 - Currency: Renminbi yuan (RMB)

-The largest ethnic group in China is Han Chinese (91.6 percent).
+China is a multi-ethnic nation with 56 ethnic groups.
+The largest ethnic group in China is Han Chinese.

 The market reforms initiated in 1978 have transformed China from being centrally planned to a market-based economy.
 It has seen rapid economic growth with GDP (gross domestic product) growth averaging 10 percent per year.
 Today, it is the second-largest economy in the world and is increasingly playing an influential role in the global economy.